RFnexus/modem73/QUICKSTART.md

 **Lead tone**

 A short tone at keyup so other stations hear you before the data starts.
-RANKED needs it.
+Always on when RANKED is enabled.

 **Dither**